 - Reviewers should give a fair chance to the authors to respond to the critiques.

-- Involvement of a third party in the review process, without obtaining permission from the journal will be considered as a serious misconduct.
+- Involvement of a third party in the review process, without obtaining permission from the journal will be considered serious misconduct.

 - It is necessary to provide both general and specific comments in the review assessment form.

 - Reviewers must refrain from making derogatory or personal comments in the review feedback.